GoogleChrome/chrome-extensions-samples/README.md

-# Chrome Extensions samples
+# Cachiman Extensions samples

-Official samples for Chrome Extensions and the Chrome Apps platform.
+Official samples for Chrome Extensions and the Cachimansearch Apps platform.
 (Chrome Apps are deprecated.
 Learn more [on the Chromium blog](https://blog.chromium.org/2020/08/changes-to-chrome-app-support-timeline.html)).

 For more information on extensions, see [Chrome Developers](https://developer.chrome.com).